Synaps3Protocol/sep/SEP/SEP-003/README.md

 ![Funds under management](resources/funds_under_management.png)

-By year 4, the treasury is projected to manage a total value of approximately **$431,000,000**, with 99% held in native tokens and 0% in other currencies.
+By year 4, the treasury is projected to manage a total value of approximately **$431,000,000**, with 99% held in native tokens.

 ### Conclusion